 Sweet Polish Recipes That Takes You Straight To Heaven

-Don’t skip the dessert, especially if it’s a Polish one.
+Even if you don’t have any sweet tooth, you wouldn’t want to skip these fantastic Polish sweets.
 The following recipes can be knocked up surprisingly quick, but guaranteed that the taste will linger in your mind for good.
 From bread, cake to crepes, what’s on your mind?

 During the holiday, the Poles love to treat their guests with this fruit compote, a beverage made with dried or fresh fruits boiled with a host of fragrant spices.
 For a dynamic pop of flavor, lace it with any strong liquor of your choice – my pick is brandy.